 Nicole continued, “Just last week, I got an Alert.
 The student had searched, ‘what to do if you’re having suicidal thoughts?’
 I picked up the phone to call the school and was able to connect with the principal.
 The student had just been released from a mental health facility, and the alert allowed us to get him the help he still needed.”

-Nicole’s district uses Lightspeed Alert to help identify students who may be at risk of mental health issues, self-harm, suicide, cyberbullying, and prevention for on-site school violence.
-It’s a key component of their prevention and intervention strategy to keep students safe.
+Nicole’s district uses Lightspeed Alert to help prevent on-site school violence and to identify students who may be at risk of self-harm, suicide, cyberbullying, and mental health issues.
+It’s a key component of their student suicide prevention monitoring strategy.

-Ariana Marks, a Lightspeed Safety Specialist, has worked closely with Nicole and Caddo Parish Public Schools, and has been involved in some of the alerts that have saved student lives.
-We asked her about her experience and what’s she seen thus far as students returned to school this fall.
+Ariana Marks, a Lightspeed Safety Specialist, has worked closely with Nicole and Caddo Parish Public Schools and has been involved in some of the alerts that have saved student lives.
+We asked her about her experience and the kind of alerts she’s seen thus far.

 “The most common alert I see is for self-harm in the middle-school and high-school age group,” Ariana said.
 “I’m seeing a lot of kids talk about suicide or looking up ways to commit suicide.